adiman1/yellowcab-data-orchestrator/readme.md

 **2) PBI**

 - Integration with PBI established to create a Simple Dashboard to show important annual metrics on revenue and location basis.
-- 2025 data till June added to context for change over the years
+- Additionally 2025 data till June added to context for change over the years

 **Click on image view a demo of the dashboard**